Welcome To The Divide

 savant-like acuity and a monastic degree of monomaniacal diligence over the

-the brighter truths, which have long been held in such secretive slavery, be
+brighter truths, which have long been held in such secretive slavery, be

 released and returned to the deprived and desolate soils of our truth-starved souls.